OnnoGabriel/feathers-totp-2fa/docs/index.md

 Feathers will authenticate the user, i. e. generate a JWT and add it to the response object.
 After this, the `topt2fa` hook checks if TOTP is required for this user and if so, it will check if a TOTP secret has already been stored in the user data.
 If so, it will check if a valid token is part of the frontend request.

-#### 2. Response with missing token error

-If the token is missing, the hook will trigger a `Token required.` error.
-Otherwise the hook will continue with the final step 6.
+If the token is missing, the hook will trigger a `Token required.` error (2).
+Otherwise the hook will continue with the final step (6).

-#### 3. User opens Authenticator app

-The frontend should ask the user to enter a valid token from the Authenticator app.
-The login form has to be extended with an input field for this token.
+The frontend should ask the user to enter a valid token from the Authenticator app (3).
+Moreover, the login form has to be extended with an input field for this token.

-#### 4. Authenticator app shows token

-The user enters the token from the app.

-#### 5. Frontend posts credentials and token

-The frontend sends the normal credentials together with the TOTP token to the Feathers authentication service:
+The user enters the token from the app, and the frontend sends the normal credentials together with the TOTP token to the Feathers authentication service (5):

 ```json
 {